jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Life's been evolving for billions of years.
 Humanity continues life's evolution by creating technology.
 We develop new and better tools in stages like the Bronze Age, Iron Age, and Industrial Age.
 Unfortunately, transitioning between stages is hard.
 Human Nature being what it is, the powers of the old age hold back the modern era.
 Since entering the Internet Age in 1970, Darth Blockbuster has continuously defended his mechanical tools by making digital tools against the rules.

 Some examples.
 In the 1970s, AT&T defended its telephone monopoly by successfully lobbying the American government to ban internet modems.
 In 1984, the broadcast television industry tried to ban video cassette recorders (VCRs) and only lost by one vote in the Supreme Court.
 In 2001, the music industry defended compact discs (CDs) by successfully suing Napster for giving people digital songs.
 Likewise, Tesla, Uber, Airbnb's most significant competition has been in the courtroom.
-Throughout society, antagonists have found rules to keep people using Industrial Age tools.
+Throughout society, antagonists have found rules that force people to keep using Industrial Age tools.

 City by-laws, industry certifications, insurance regulations, labor laws, government lobbies full of lobbyists, the mountains of red-tape; the endless pages of today's rulebook is our society's Death Star because Darth Blockbuster uses it to prevent new and better technology reaching the frontline.
 But before you face Darth Blockbuster and blow up his superweapon, Stargazer, you must learn what weapons you have at your disposal.
 The most formidable?
 The all-powerful energy field inside every lifeform.
 No, not the Force.
 I'm talking about evolution.

 https://www.youtube.com/watch?v=zD578MutMAk&list=PL4E3463842B01E133&index=14

-I don't want to personify Darth Blockbuster.
+_I don't want to personify Darth Blockbuster.
 But here's an ad for an online investment brokerage.
 I have no idea if they're any good or not, but the ad displays the scenario that makes a person think, "how can I stop this change from happening."
-Once typical and esteemed positions of the Woodstock 1969 way of life, like reporters, teachers, brokers, are facing this scenario and most choose to fight back.
+Once typical and esteemed positions of the Woodstock 1969 way of life, like reporters, professors, brokers, are facing this scenario and most choose to fight back.
 Empowering Main Street with a new philosophy is how we overcome this selfish—albeit understandable—side of human Nature._

 ## The Magic of Evolution - How Evolution Works

 Evolution is life's secret weapon.
 It empowers life by giving every new lifeform a slightly different variation.
 With variations, life can continually test for environmental changes in things like water levels, temperature, and food supply.
-These changes create daily frontline problems like being too cold, hungry, or slow.
-The variations that can't adopt a solution die off, and the fittest survive.
-This natural selection finds which lifeforms are best adapted to survive on Earth.
+These changes create daily frontline problems like being cold, hungry, or slow.
+The variations that can't adopt a solution die off and the fittest survive.
+This natural selection finds which lifeforms are best adapted to represent life on Earth.

 Evolution works so well because it creates biodiversity.
 Biodiversity means life can grow its nervous system and probe the environment for changes.
 The more lifeforms feel the pain of frontline problems, the sooner life can adapt a solution.

 Evolution may not be the Force, but it's positively magical.
 In tune with Nature's own special rhyme and reason, evolution turned a lifeless planet into an oasis of many different ecosystems.
 The big drawback is time.
 Biological variations can take millions of years to respond to environmental changes.
 Think of the poor polar bears.
 They'll never understand why Arctic ice isn't reforming as massively each year.
 And even if they could, no lifeform can proactively change their biology.

 In contrast, humanity can change—not our biology, but our "cyborgology," if you will.
 We have the power to feel frontline pain, reflect on its causes, and create a new tool to overcome the problem (hopefully, we can do this in time to save the polar bears).
 That's why you are so important, Stargazer.
-Your unhappiness is pain, which life uses to determine what tools to evolve.
+Your unhappiness is pain, and life uses pain to determine what tools to evolve.
 The game of civilization is the game of life.

 Techvolution is, therefore, intentional evolution.
 It's a more advanced and quicker way to adapt that isn't a magical mystery, as natural evolution is to polar bears, but is instead something we can understand.
 The question is, what drives us to become player gods and evolve life on Earth?